Secure and Green RSMA-Assisted Heterogeneous ISAC: Introduction

-How to optimize sensing and communication of the ISAC independently or jointly is a hotspot focused by scholars \cite{ISAC_PLS_15_r,ISAC_PLS_16_r,ISAC_PLS_7}.
+The joint or independent optimization of sensing and communication in the ISAC has emerged as a key research focus. \cite{ISAC_PLS_15_r,ISAC_PLS_16_r,ISAC_PLS_7}.
 The authors of \cite{ISAC_PLS_30} studied the single-static sensing performance of the multi-target massive \emph{massive input massive output} (MIMO)-ISAC systems, and minimized the sum of \emph{Cramer-Rao lower bounds} (CRLBs) of target arrival directions under a communication rate constraint.
 The authors stated that their scheme achieved near-optimal performance with less complexity through a single optimization of the sensing signal.
 In \cite{ISAC_PLS_19}, the authors investigated a mobile-antenna-assisted ISAC system, aiming to improve the communication rate and echo signal \emph{signal-to-cluster-plus-noise ratio} (SCNR) by jointly optimizing the antenna coefficient and antenna position.
 An ISAC network assisted by a fluid antenna was designed in \cite{ISAC_PLS_24}.
 With the position and waveform of the fluid antenna jointly optimized, the sum communication rate of all users was improved.
 The authors of \cite{ISAC_PLS_20} presented an ISAC network in which \emph{unmanned aerial vehicle} (UAV) acted as a \emph{base station} (BS).
 To achieve a balance between sensing and communication, the position and transmit power of the UAV were optimized, and then the communication rate and CRLB of target sensing accuracy were maximized.
 Li \emph{et al.} analyzed an ISAC network in which a mobile UAV served as the sensing target.
 Under the communication \emph{quality of service} (QoS) and transmit power of the BS constraints, transmit signal BF vector and target allocation were optimized to improve the echo signal \emph{signal-to-interference-plus-noise ratio} (SINR) \cite{ISAC_PLS_23}.
 In \cite{ISAC_PLS_21}, the author studied ISAC composed of multiple BSs and multiple users acting as targets and communication users.